FALL 2021 TESTING FOR STUDENTS LIVING ON CAMPUS

-Penn State is strongly encouraging all students to get the first COVID-19 vaccine available to them.
-The Pennsylvania Department of Health website features a map of vaccine providers that includes hospitals, urgent care centers, doctor’s offices and pharmacies, and also includes specific vaccine support and guidance for college students.
+Information on how to receive a COVID-19 vaccine on campus is available on the Vaccine Information page.
+The Pennsylvania Department of Health website also features a map of vaccine providers that includes hospitals, urgent care centers, doctor’s offices and pharmacies, and also includes specific vaccine support and guidance for college students.
 Penn Staters in other U.S. states and territories should use the CDC’s vaccine finder tool to find a vaccination site near them.

 Health and Safety

-In addition to required weekly COVID-19 testing for students in residence halls this summer, all students living on campus should familiarize themselves with Penn State's latest health guidelines..
+Students living on campus should familiarize themselves with Penn State's latest health guidelines and testing protocols.

-Students are reminded that guests are required to follow Penn State health guidelines, including that individuals who are not fully vaccinated are expected to wear a mask inside University buildings.
+Students are reminded that guests are required to follow Penn State health guidelines, including that all individuals, regardless of vaccination status, are required to wear a mask inside University buildings.

 Throughout the pandemic, Penn State Residence Life remains committed to providing on-campus students a safe, comfortable, secure and nurturing environment to live and learn in as students pursue their academic studies and personal growth.